Satoko Kitahara: Childhood and war

-Satoko Kitahara was born in Japan on 22 August 1929 as one of five children (four girls and one boy).
+Satoko Kitahara was born in Tokyo on 22 August 1929 as one of five children (four girls and one boy).
 Kitahara was descended from samurai warriors and was raised in a Shintō household (she was also descended from Shintō priests).

 The Kitahara's supported the Japanese war effort during World War II with both her father and brother-in-law being sent to fight.
 Her older brother was summoned to work in the Nakajima Airplane Warehouse which prompted Kitahara to join him there during the course of the war.
 Her time there was interrupted with frequent warning sirens due to continuous bombings and she even survived a U.S. bombing of the plant (sending her into deep shock) but contracted tuberculosis as a result of the attack.
 Her brother succumbed from pneumonia not long following this.
-In the warehouse she became appalled with the unchaste behavior of some of her colleagues and soon became dissolusioned after reports of Japanese atrocities during the war were made public.
+In the warehouse she became appalled with the unchaste behavior of some of her colleagues and soon became disillusioned after reports of Japanese atrocities during the war were made public.
 Over time she came to believe that the Shintō religion provided nothing for her.